 In addition to the Banlangen, I’m taking 6-8 ibuprofen a day for pain, a small dose of oil of oregano daily, and have more acupuncture scheduled for Tuesday.
 I may look into getting some Lysine.
 Apparently, it prevents the absorption of arginine which the shingles-causing virus needs to stay active, and can produce almost immediate improvement of symptoms.

 Unlike chickenpox, shingles can come back.
 The key to preventing their return is keeping your immunity up.
 It’s unclear whether or not testosterone has anything to do with my lowered immunity, but it makes sense for me to look into supplements that can boost my immune system.
 There are a number of adaptogenic herbs and fungi that fit the bill:

 - Eleuthro (Siberian Ginseng)

 - Maca Root

 Of these, He Shou Wu and Eleuthro are recommended tonics for trans guys.
 Other supplements to boost immunity are vitamin D, which modulates immune function, and Zinc, which stimulates the synthesis of white blood cells and directly supports T-lymphocytes.
 Also, I can always eat more broccoli!
 It’s one of my favourite vegetables, and it contains Indole-3-Carbinol (I3C), which protects against the herpes family of viruses.

 There is a shingles vaccine.
-However, it’s not recommended for people on steroid therapy, it’s about 50% effective and lasts about 6 years, and… remember what I said about vaccines?
-I’m wary.
-Vaccines themselves can suppress the immune system.
+However, it’s not recommended for people on steroid therapy, it’s about 50% effective and lasts about 6 years.

 I’m curious about whether other trans men on testosterone have experienced shingles and/or have otherwise noticed decreased immunity?
 Please leave your comments below.